arbox/machine-learning-with-ruby/contributing.md

 Send us a [Pull Request][pr]!

-If you have discovered something cool, but don't know exactly if it suits the awesome definition submit a [Pull Request][pr] to the [Inbox](inbox.md).
+If you have discovered something cool, but don't know exactly if it suits the awesome definition submit a [Pull Request][pr] to the [inbox](inbox.md).
-We'll consider your addition and format it for you in the main list :smiley:
+We'll consider your addition and format it for you in the [main list](readme.md) :smiley:

 If you know something pretty cool, it suits the awesome definition, works for you and seems to be useful for the community please [add][pr] it to the [main list](readme.md).

-Please ensure your pull request adheres to the following guidelines:
+In this case please ensure your pull request adheres to the following guidelines:

 - Make an individual pull request for each suggestion.
 - Adhere to the existing formatting rules.